jsx-eslint/eslint-plugin-jsx-a11y/README.md

 - [iframe-has-title](docs/rules/iframe-has-title.md): Enforce iframe elements have a title attribute.
 - [img-has-alt](docs/rules/img-has-alt.md): Enforce that `<img>` JSX elements use the `alt` prop.
 - [img-redundant-alt](docs/rules/img-redundant-alt.md): Enforce `<img>` alt prop does not contain the word "image", "picture", or "photo".
+- [interactive-supports-focus](docs/rules/interactive-supports-focus.md): Enforce that elements with interactive handlers like `onClick` must be focusable.
 - [label-has-for](docs/rules/label-has-for.md): Enforce that `<label>` elements have the `htmlFor` prop.
 - [lang](docs/rules/lang.md): Enforce lang attribute has a valid value.
 - [mouse-events-have-key-events](docs/rules/mouse-events-have-key-events.md): Enforce that `onMouseOver`/`onMouseOut` are accompanied by `onFocus`/`onBlur` for keyboard-only users.